 People skills are also crucial as you’ll need to answer questions and offer advice.
 As well as constantly reassuring parents who are stressed or worried.

-The other necessary personal skills are:
+The other necessary personal skills for midwives are:

 - An ability to get on well with people from a wide range of backgrounds